 A Wistful Sophisticate

 Review of The Cambridge Companion to Elgar, Daniel Grimley and Julian Rushton eds.; Elgar: Child of Dreams by Jerrold Northrop Moore; Recording of Elgar: Piano Concerto realized by Robert Walke.

 The Times Literary Supplement, 11 March 2005 ...

 Renewing the Past, some personal thoughts

 pp.199-212, Reviving the Muse: Essays on Music After Modernism, edited by Peter Davison, Claridge Press, 2001 ...

-The Rehabilitation of the Vernacular
+The Shorter Lord of the Rings